Bantanding-Tukulor Pump #1 Project – The Gambia

 Peace Corps Volunteer Directing Project

 This is a critical project that must be remedied at once for the community to have water for their daily needs.
-The simple repairs represent a very cost-effective solution.
+Simple repairs represent a very cost-effective solution.

 Dollar Amount of Project